global-121/121-platform/interfaces/README.md

 - Use the "`fit`" and "`fdescribe`" to execute only the unit test cases that you are currently working on.
 Make sure **not** to commit these commands.
 - In order to provide more options, I have added phantomJS into the config files as well so a chrome browser is not needed to be launched every time we need to execute unit test case (type: "ng test ---browser=PhantomJS"

-- Testing global variables and objects, when they are being defined or constructed
+- Testing class variables and objects, when they are being defined or constructed
 - There are several methods which serve the purpose of defining class wide variables, which we should also test and verify.
 One of the typical examples of one such method is `ngOnInit`

 ```ts
 it('ngOnInit: should set up variables', () => {
   expect(component.isLoggedIn).toBeDefined(); // check for class variables to be defined